humanbeing1981/Rpi-SC-and-PIR-sensor/README.md

 2. chmod 755 pytholauncher.sh
 ```

-Next step is to tell the machine to runs these files at reboot:
+Next step is to tell the machine to run these files at reboot:

 ```javascript
 1. sudo crontab -e